logzio/synthetic-scripting/README.md

-# synthetic-scripting
+# Synthetic scripting

-Synthetic-scripting mini app to emulate and monitor a custom user experience by scripting browsers that navigate your website, take specific actions, and ensure specific elements are present.
-Synthetic-scripting app help to define tests( with playwright) to test custom user experience.
+This Synthetic scripting mini app emulates and monitors your custom user experience by scripting browsers that navigate to your website, take specific actions, and ensure specific elements are present.
+The Synthetic scripting app helps to define tests (using frameworks, such as [playwright](https://playwright.dev/)) for your custom user experience.

 ## Run Application